RuiNelson/rigol2spice/README.md

 # rigol2spice

-*A program to convert Rigol oscilloscopes .CSV files to a format readable by LTspice.*
+*A program to convert Rigol oscilloscopes CSV files to a format readable by LTspice.*

 This program reads CSV files from Rigol oscillospes and outputs to a time-value format used by LtSpice and other SPICE programs ([PWL data](https://www.analog.com/en/technical-articles/ltspice-importing-exporting-pwl-data.html)).